ThomasFarstrike/fuse-mount-hyperdrive/README.md

 # Usage

-Usage: node cacheDir mountDir [driveKeyHex]
+Usage: node mountDir [driveKeyHex]

-Example: node cache1 mnt1 // to create a new writable hyperdrive, cached in cache1/ and mounted at mnt1/
+Example: node mnt1 // to create a new writable hyperdrive, mounted at mnt1/

-Example: node cache2 mnt2 4b3278fc44e9716c0342715f42e314050a3c825a51056ac53ee8170986a8bb86 // to mount an existing hyperdrive in read-only mode at mnt2/
+Example: node mnt2 4b3278fc44e9716c0342715f42e314050a3c825a51056ac53ee8170986a8bb86 // to mount an existing hyperdrive in read-only mode at mnt2/

-NOTE: storageDir and mountDir will be created if they don't exist.
+NOTE: mountDir will be created if they don't exist.

 # What works